AndrewJBateman/angular-firebase-tester/README.md

 # :zap: view-ssr-app

-* Vue app created with Nuxt, using Server Side Rendering (SSR), Bulma CSS framework and Docker to create a Google CloudRun project
+* Vue app with PWA to display API data
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/vue-ssr-app?style=plastic)